 The storm system’s reach is so expansive that more than 100 million people across at least 25 states were under winter weather alerts as of early Thursday, from the Mexican border to New England.
 And some areas, including Texas, are expected to feel the impacts through Saturday afternoon.

 Heavy snow began falling Tuesday and more than 20 inches had piled up in the Colorado Springs area, according to the National Weather Service.
 Parts of Illinois were inundated with more than a foot of snow, while Indiana had tallied more than 11 inches.
 That caused more than 2,300 flight cancellations across the US.

-It’s been a miserable few weeks to be an airline traveler.
+It’s been a miserable few weeks to be an airline traveler, especially after last weekend’s storm that complicated service.
 Winter weather and Omicron surges left 20,000 US flights canceled over the busy holiday travel season.
-As travel picked up, staffing cuts also left airlines with fewer employees than they had before the pandemic.
+As demand picked up, staffing cuts also left airlines with fewer employees than they had before the pandemic.